 Involvement in student activities at university is an important component of student life.
 AUD's American educational philosophy emphasizes a well-rounded student experience.
-Through participation in clubs and organizations, students not only become involved in university life, but also strengthen their socialization, teambuilding, leadership, event planning and organizational skills.
+Through participation in clubs and organizations, students not only become involved in university life, but also strengthen their socialization, team-building, leadership, event planning and organizational skills.
 Membership in student clubs and organizations also enables students to share mutual interests with fellow students.
 The memories created on campus, through activities, are essential for the holistic development of university students.
 The Division of Student Activities aims to create and offer those opportunities for AUD students.
 The Student Activities Coordinator, with assistance from the Student Government Association, creates and plans numerous activities for students throughout the year.
 These activities, designed to be both social and cultural, include desert safaris, dhow trips, beach parties, guest lectures, dinners, international celebrations, plays, and music nights.

 AUD-sponsored activities introduce students to many of the diverse social and cultural events held in local cities.
 A calendar of events is available on the university's website www.aud.edu.
-Any student having a suggestion for a student activity should contact the Student Activities Coordinators.